What is Entrepreneurship Development in India?

 The five key aspects of these schemes are:

-4. Simplified registration and legal aid support.
+4. To simplify registration and legal aid support.

-5. Promotion for using innovation and technology.
+5. To promote the use of innovation and technology.

 Major Government Initiatives for Entrepreneurship